-FLVC Group Licensing of E-Resources (for 2024)
+FLVC Group Licensing of E-Resources (for 2026)

 The group licensing process is a service provided by FLVC to the libraries of the state colleges and universities in Florida.
 The purpose of the group process is to leverage the collective buying power of the institutions to license e-resources with preferred pricing on their behalf.
 Each year, FLVC collaborates with vendors and publishers to secure the consortia discounts for selected electronic resources.
-Libraries have the flexibility to select from a crated list of products that align with their needs and budget.
+Libraries have the flexibility to select from a curated list of products that align with their needs and budget.
 One payment is usually made by each institution to FLVC for all products purchased through the group license process.
 The consortium then pays the vendors on the libraries' behalf.
 All products are made available on January 1st of the following year.
 Specific details about our policies, practices, and timelines are available via Consortia Manage or by contacting the FLVC Help Desk at help@flvc.org.

 AAAS